veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### Hi-fi & Redesigned screens

-The final step at EyeEm would be to prepare the High-Fidelity mockups usign the library making use of the **Design system**.
-This would ensure consistency with the rest of the platform and to be in sync with the UI Kit the Fron-End developers were using.
+The final step at EyeEm would be to prepare the High-Fidelity file for the developers, making use of EyeEm's **Design system**.

 ![EyeEm Hi-fi](images/eyeem-auth.png)